Wajdovic/aws-utils/README.md

 # Aws Utils

-This repository contains some util shell scripts to work with aws cloud.It can be used to automateyour daily task or in cicd pipeline.
+This repository contains some util shell scripts to work with aws cloud.It can be used to automate your daily task or in your cicd pipeline.

 # Prerequisites
     - Aws cli must be configured in your machine.